Word meaning

 Passage – The two boys were seated at the bedside of a girl of about twenty who, propped up on pillows, wearing a pretty lace jacket, was listening to their chatter, her eyes soft and tender.
 One could see at a glance her resemblance to her brothers.
 A vase of wild flowers stood on her table, beside a dish of fruit and several books.

-Explanation of the above passage The above paragraph tells us that the boys were visiting their sister.
+Explanation /Answer: The above paragraph tells us that the boys were visiting their sister.
 The girl was well dressed, there was a vase of wild flowers on the table which was not essential for living, which tells us how much she was loved by her brothers, along with a dish of fruits and books, which tells us that how well those two gentlemen took care of their sister, she was living in no shortage, which is in contrary to how those boys lived their life.

 Passage – “Won’t you go in?” the nurse murmured.
 “Lucia will be pleased to see you.”